levoai/docs/docs/security-testing/catalog-tests.md

 <br></br>

-### Click on the `Run Tests` button on the top right side of the screen.
+### Click on the `Run Tests` button on the bottom right side of the screen.
 You can choose to
 - `Run On Cloud`: The tests will be run on Levo's cloud.
 - `Run OnPrem`: The tests will run on the customer's premise.
 Head to the **[testrunners](testrunner.md)** page to know how and why to use **Testrunners**.